The STEM Saturdays Program

 The 12-week program culminates with a technical presentation where all of the students present and pitch their product to a panel of invited guests and judges.
 The students on the winning team will all receive a monetary prize.

 The program is subsidized by donations and grants that cater to students of underserved populations in the STEM fields, including girls, minorities, socioeconomically disadvantaged, and those with disabilities.
 Students from these groups are especially encouraged to apply.
 ALL high school students from New York City's five boroughs are eligible to apply to this program.

-During the first half of this program, students are 1) exposed to two- and three-dimensional technical visualization as they learn computer-aided drafting (CAD), 2) trained on the use of 3D printers, laser cutters, and basic hand and power tools, and 3) taught basic electronics and computer programming using microntrollers.
+During the first portion of this program, students are 1) exposed to two- and three-dimensional technical visualization as they learn computer-aided drafting (CAD), 2) trained on the use of 3D printers, laser cutters, and basic hand and power tools, and 3) taught basic electronics and computer programming using microntrollers.
 This first module provides students with the fundamental knowledge-base they need to design their engineering solution which contains numerous mechanical elements.
 During the second module, the students design and prototype their solution to the engineering problem posed.